AIGODLIKE/Blender-CWF-Remesher/README.md

 2. Generate number of faces through sampling control（Usually, the larger the sampling, the more faces there are）

-3.Simplification can improve speed（The smaller the simplification value, the faster it will be, but it will reduce the effectiveness of the CWF algorithm）
+3. Simplification can improve speed（The smaller the simplification value, the faster it will be, but it will reduce the effectiveness of the CWF algorithm）

 ## Compile Manually